Tera Yahan Koi Nahin

 Tera Yahan Koi Nahi is a Pakistani television series produced by Momina Duraid under their production banner MD Productions.
 It stars Kinza Hashmi, Asad Siddiqui, Savera Nadeem, Anam Tanveer, Nadia Hussain and Farhan Ali Agha in pivotal roles.

 Plot

-The plot focuses on the relationship of a mother and her daughter, and how the mother's niceness causes a rift between the daughter and mother with the daughter believing her mother is being a 'doormat'.
+The plot focuses on the relationship of a mother and her daughter, and how the mother's gentle nature causes a rift between the daughter and mother with the daughter believing her mother is being a 'doormat'.
 The serial also explores the love story of old age couples.